College of Letters and Science

 The minimum grade point average to satisfy the scholarship requirement is 2.000 for all courses counted toward the major and for all upper division courses used to satisfy major requirements.
 Only grades earned in courses taken at UC Davis will be included in the grade point computations.
-To obtain these minimum averages in the major, you may repeat courses that are graded D or F. If you have to repeat a course more than once, you need the dean’s prior approval.
+To obtain these minimum averages in the major, you may repeat courses that are graded D or F .
+If you have to repeat a course more than once, you need prior approval from the Undergraduate Education and Advising Office.

 Transfer Courses in English Composition.
-Transfer courses considered by the Dean to be equivalent or comparable to English 3, Comparative Literature 1, 2, 3, 4, Native American Studies 5, or University Writing Program 1, 18, 19, 101, or 104 series, will be accepted toward satisfaction of the English Composition requirement.
+Transfer courses considered to be equivalent or comparable to English 3, Comparative Literature 1, 2, 3, 4, Native American Studies 5, or University Writing Program 1, 1V, 1Y, 101, or 104 series, will be accepted toward satisfaction of the English Composition requirement.
 Note that University Writing Program 101 and 104 series courses or the equivalent must be taken after you have completed 84 units of transferable degree credit.

 If your transfer work does not include an acceptable English composition course taken after you had completed or accumulated 84 units, you may fulfill the requirement by examination (see below) or take one course from University Writing Program 101, 102 series, or 104 series at UC Davis.